Dictynidae

 Dictynidae is a family of cribellate, hackled band-producing spiders first described by Octavius Pickard-Cambridge in 1871.
 Most build irregular webs on or near the ground, creating a tangle of silken fibers among several branches or stems of one plant.

-Several genera were transferred to the family Argyronetidae in 2025.
+Several genera were transferred to the family Argyronetidae and others to the family Lathyidae in 2025.

 Genera

 As of October 2025, this family includes 45 genera and 339 species: